Sony FE 16-35mm F4 G PZ Lens Review

 While there is a nice amount of blur seen in these examples, the scene remains recognizable.

-Sony FE PZ 16-35mm F4 G Lens and Click Switches
+Sony FE 16-35mm F4 G PZ Lens and Click Switches

-As usual for Sony FE GM and G prime lenses, the Sony FE PZ 16-35mm F4 G Lens — a zoom lens — features an aperture ring, permitting a manually selected aperture.
+As usual for Sony FE GM and G prime lenses, the Sony FE 16-35mm F4 G PZ Lens — a zoom lens — features an aperture ring, permitting a manually selected aperture.
 The camera controls the aperture setting with the ring in the A (Auto) position.
 All other settings electronically force the aperture to the chosen opening.
 A 2-position switch on the bottom right side of the lens toggles the aperture ring between 1/3 stop clicks and smooth, quiet, non-clicked adjustments, ideal for video recording.

 Aside from a slightly more complicated design, I find inadvertent aperture changes the primary disadvantage of an aperture ring (especially when photographing in the dark).
 In previous reviews, I mentioned that a lock for the ring would eliminate that issue, and this lens gets an iris lock switch.
 Perfect.

-Sony FE PZ 16-35mm F4 G Lens on Tripod
+Sony FE 16-35mm F4 G PZ Lens on Tripod

 Image Stabilization